JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

     ## Multiple R-squared:  0.01096,    Adjusted R-squared:  0.008997
     ## F-statistic: 5.585 on 1 and 504 DF,  p-value: 0.0185

-The size of this effect though is very small: the slope of the curve is only 0.009, meaning that for every 0.01 ppg a team Robin Hoods (gives away to bottom teams instead of gives away to top teams), a team can expect to finish one position lower in the league.
-However, an [r-squared](https://en.wikipedia.org/wiki/Coefficient_of_determination) of &lt;0.01 suggests that the amount of variation in performance explained by `Hoodability` is almost meaningless.
+The size of this effect though is very small: the slope of the curve is only 0.009, meaning that for every ~0.01 ppg a team 'donates to charity' (gives away to bottom teams instead of gives away to top teams), a team can expect to finish one position lower in the league.
+However, an [r-squared](https://en.wikipedia.org/wiki/Coefficient_of_determination) of &lt;0.01 suggests that the amount of variation in performance explained by 'Hoodability' is almost meaningless.

 ------------------------------------------------------------------------

 ### To be continued...

 Nonetheless, there might be something interesting going on here if we dig a little deeper.
-In part two I'll define a more rigorous `Hoodability` metric that goes further than simply computing the difference in performance against the top 6 vs. the bottom 6 and measures performance against all other teams by their relative position in the league, i.e. how many positions an opponent is above or below that team in the league.
+In part two I'll define a more rigorous 'Hoodability' metric that goes further than simply computing the difference in performance against the top 6 vs. the bottom 6 and measures performance against all other teams by their relative position in the league, i.e. how many positions an opponent is above or below that team in the league.

 Stay tuned!

 ------------------------------------------------------------------------

-[^1]: Perhaps that makes them as much philanthropists as the [actual Robin Hood](http://www.historyextra.com/article/feature/7-myths-about-robin-hood)
+[^1]: Perhaps that makes them as much philanthropists as the [actual Robin Hood](http://www.historyextra.com/article/feature/7-myths-about-robin-hood).